-1 Budd nain Buddhist reasons include: • it could lead to excessive desire • some contraceptives work by causing early abortions it can be against the precept not to kill collibacy is soon to be the ideal celibacy is seen to be the ideal Other approaches are possible and must be marked according to the .
-If you are unsure of the validity of an answer, it must be sent to reviev · · · · · · · · · · · · · · · · · · · Level Mark 20101 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: Level 1-2 giving a brief reason not explaining but only describing the issue.
-The answer is likely to be in basic English.
-The skills needed to produce effective writing will not normally be present.
-The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
-High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
+Question Number Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 6 (c) AO1 • the second department of calculations and the second department of the .
+If you are unsure of the validity of an answer, it must be sent to Level Mark Descriptor 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
-Frequent syntactical and/or spelling errors F / are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by:using three brief reasons or a fully developed reason or two reasons with one developed.
+Frequent syntactical and/or spelling errors are likely to be present.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons • or a fully developed reason • or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.

-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or two reasons, one brief and one fully developed or three reasons with one developed or a comprehensive explanation using one reason only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief reasons or two developed reasons or two reasons, one brief and one fully developed or three reasons with one developed or a comprehensive explanation using one reason only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
-Excellent 1 organisation and planning.
+Excellent organisation and planning.

-Question Answer Mark Number 6 (d) AO2 Indicative content Reasons for supporting this statement could be: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for 3 three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason
+Question Number Answer Mark 6 (d) AO2 Indicative content Reasons for supporting this statement could be: cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 2 marks for • a developed reason • or two simple reasons 3 marks for • three simple reasons • or two developed reasons • or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for • a simple reason 2 marks for • a developed reason 3 or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason

-Question Correct Answer Partially Correct Reject Mark Number Answer 7 (a) AO1 the right to practise your religion and change your religion being able to practise your religion being able to change your religion the freedom to worship Any alternative wording of the above points is acceptable. doing/thinking what you want within your religion believing in what you want Any alternative wording of the above point is acceptable.
+Question Number Correct Answer Partially Correct Answer Reject Mark 7 (a) AO1 the right to practise your religion and change your religion being able to practise your religion being able to change your religion the freedom to worship Any alternative wording of the above points is acceptable. doing/thinking what you want within your religion Any alternative wording of the above point is acceptable.
 (1) Answers which define a different key word (0) 2